RK97JD/SQL-Sales-Analysis-Project/README.md

 - `scripts/`: Contains `.sql` scripts with all queries.
 - `results/`: Query results exported as `.csv`.
 - `dataset/`: Raw dataset in CSV format.
-- `visuals/`: Optional charts created from the analysis.

 ## 📦 Tools Used